 There is one data point that Google My Maps doesn’t allow us to visualize very well, and that is the frequency count.
 This is the number of times that the location appears in the text of The Portrait of a Lady, which is a loose measure of its significance to the plot.
 Although we won’t have time to go into this today, I want to show you one other tool that does allow us to scale our points by frequency-count: Palladio.
 Palladio is a browser-based visualization tool that was developed by the Stanford Humanities + Design Lab.3

-Screen capture of Palladio
+Screen capture of Palladio with points sized by mention frequency

 In this visualization, you can see that England and Rome appear most often in the text, with approximately the same frequency, which makes good sense when you know the novel.
 James’s text also makes frequent reference to other locations throughout Continental Europe, the U.K., and the Northeastern Seaboard of the United States.